This post may contain affiliate links, view our disclosure policy.

 As one of the best things to do in Whitefish Montana, I recommend visiting the historical Whitefish Amtrak station that houses the Stumptown Historical Society and Whitefish Museum.

 Here, you can tour the restored Great Northern Railway Depot and locomotives (free of charge!), as well as explore the area’s logging and railroad history.
+My 3 boys loved this museum, and were surprisingly engaged the entire time, which is always a win!

 It is also fun to experience the depot as it is still an operating Amtrak station from which to watch people coming and going.

-Last, spend time relaxing in Depot Park.
+Lastly, spend time relaxing in Depot Park.

-Located directly in front of the depot in the heart of downtown Whitefish, Depot Park is a large grassy area with shade trees that is perfect for a picnic, or to reflect on your awesome family vacation!
+Located directly in front of the depot in the heart of downtown Whitefish, Depot Park is a large grassy area with shade trees that is perfect for a picnic or to reflect on your awesome family vacation!

 During the summer, from late May through September, the park hosts the Whitefish Farmers Market every Tuesday from 5:00 – 7:30 PM.